Jubb Yussef (Joseph's Well)

 Jubb Yussef (جُبّ يُوسُف, גוב יוסף), also known as "Joseph's Well" in English, is an archaeological site in Ramat Korazim in Galilee, Israel.
 It is believed by Muslims to be the site of the pit into which Yusuf (Joseph), a figure which is part of both the Biblical and Quranic narratives, was thrown by his brothers.

-Location and description
+Name, location and tradition

 Jubb Yussef is located near Ami'ad in the Galilee, altitude 246 meters, at the western side of a rocky hill (datum point 2006.2583).
+Jubb means cistern or well in Arabic, and its cognate in Christian Palestinian Aramaic is gubba, and Yussef is the Arabic form for Joseph.

 The well consists of a dug-out pit with a diameter of one metre and depth of about four metres, roofed by a cupola supported by four pillars and surrounded by ancient graves.

 Biblical narrative

 According to the biblical story, Joseph was sent from Hebron by his father Jacob, to his brothers who tended sheep in Shechem (Tell Balata near Nablus).
 When he arrived there he learned that his brothers had moved on to Dothan, where he then caught up with them.
 The distance from Shechem to Dothan is not mentioned, nor is the distance from Hebron to Shechem, but it is customary to associate Dothan with Tel Dothan, located between Shechem and Jenin.
 After throwing him into the pit, his brothers sold Joseph to a caravan of Midianites on its way to Egypt.